thepirat000/Audit.NET/README.md

 ## Asynchronous operations

-Asynchronous versions of the operations that saves audit logs are provided.
+Asynchronous versions of the operations that saves audit logs are also provided.
 For example:

 ```c#
 public async Task SaveOrderAsync(Order order)